 The most simple words that can best describe this running shoe are bouncy, comfy, and durable.
-Although adidas Alphabounce Beyond has much lower price compared to most running shoes of adidas, it appears to have all the necessary features a good runner would need.
+Although Adidas Alphabounce Beyond has a much lower price than most running shoes of Adidas, it appears to have all the necessary features a good runner would need.

 The Alphabounce Beyond features a special technology called Bounce energy-returning, which promises a light, fast rebound with each stride.
-This running shoe is designed specifically for cross training with a seamless Forgedmesh upper that hugs your foot comfortably and provides reinforced support for side-to-side movement.
-Plus, this shoe has the grippy Continental rubber outsole with springy bounce to energize every stride for lasting comfort.
+This running shoe is designed specifically for cross-training with a seamless Forged mesh upper that hugs your foot comfortably and reinforces support for side-to-side movement.
+Plus, this shoe has the grippy Continental rubber outsole with a springy bounce to energize every stride for lasting comfort.

 - Cushioning: Lightweight, flexible response

 - Differential: 10mm